neuromorphs/l2race/README.md

 ```

+# Installation

+The -e and develop options install referring to your working code, so your edits take effect on console script invocations.

 Make sure miniconda or conda is installed.
 Create a new python environment and activate it.
 Finally install the requirements.

 ```shell script